How Kaptrix Works

 • Defensible but slow

-• Dependent on whichever partner is most technical
+• Dependent on whichever person knows the space

-• Scales poorly, every evaluation starts from zero
+• Scales poorly — every review starts from zero

 • Fast but shallow